-The price is based on a group size of 8 people travelling for 11 nights, and includes a dedicated English-speaking tour guide, local guiding, accommodation, transportation and most meals, as well as all permits.
+The price is based on a group size of 8 people travelling for 11 nights and includes a dedicated English-speaking tour guide, local guiding, accommodation, transportation and most meals, as well as all permits.
 The price does not include international flights, but we can arrange these for you on request.

 What makes your Gabon safari special?

-- Explore one of Central Africa’s best-kept secrets—a pristine natural paradise still largely undiscovered by Western travellers.
+- Explore one of Central Africa’s best-kept secrets — a pristine natural paradise still largely undiscovered by Western travellers.

-- Gabon is a nirvana for primate lovers: witness the gathering of up to a thousand mandrill in full mating colours; trek to western lowland gorilla troops in the rainforest; and look for rarities such as the recently discovered sun-tailed guenon and the pretty red-capped mangabey.
+- Gabon is a nirvana for primate lovers: witness the gathering of up to a 800 mandrill in full mating colours; trek to western lowland gorilla troops in the rainforest; and look for rarities such as the recently discovered sun-tailed guenon and the pretty red-capped mangabey.

 - Take a marine safari in the Gulf of Guinea to search for migrating humpback whales.